 |Total Cost of Living with On-Campus Accommodation (Per Month)||£1,309|

 Transport In London

 London’s public transport network is the biggest and arguably the best in the UK.
 Its well-connected fleet of public transport includes the London Underground network (the Tube), the DLR (an automated light railway), trams, the London Overground, buses, boats, countless National Rail services, and even cable cars!

-Upon graduation, students from all over the UK flock London is search for jobs.
+Upon graduation, students from all over the UK flock to London in search of jobs.
 It is well documented that London proffers way more jobs compared to other parts of the UK.
-A study shows that over 50% of people living in the city are graduates and the average age of graduates in London is lower than elsewhere in the UK – indicating that the movement of grads to the capital isn’t slowing down.
+A study shows that over 50% of people living in the city are graduates, and the average age of graduates in London is lower than elsewhere in the UK – indicating that the movement of grads to the capital isn’t slowing down.

-London is often dubbed as the financial capital of the world and the fact that countless companies, big and small, have their offices and headquarters here further substantiates this claim.
+London is often dubbed the financial capital of the world, and the fact that countless companies, big and small, have their offices and headquarters here further substantiates this claim.

 - British Airways